Sea Kayaking Bass Strait

 With time to spare we made a side trip, and paddled through the breathtaking Franklin Sound to the town of Lady Barron.

 With more weather inclement weather forecast we paddled for two big days to Preservation Island, positioned ready for our final crossing to Tasmania.

 We set off in the dark once more.
-Navigate in pitch black in open ocean is one thing, there’s nothing to run into, coming along the coast of Clarke Island was something entirely different.
-If it wasn’t for Pete’s headlamp, the brightest I’ve ever seen, I’m sure we would have hit rocks, or at least reef.
+Navigate in pitch black in the open ocean is one thing, there’s nothing to run into, coming along the coast of Clarke Island was something entirely different.
+If it wasn’t for Pete’s headlamp, the brightest I’ve ever seen, I’m sure we would have hit rocks or at least reef.
 We still almost did!